 As a freelancer, you can do several different things related to social media.
 Some freelancers will manage the profiles of their clients to be sure that new content is being shared on a regular business.
 Some will focus on specific social platforms.
 Pinterest is very popular for marketers right now, so you can get paid to manage the Pinterest profile of your clients.

 This provides an excellent opportunity for many people because many people have experience and skills related to social media.
 If you’ve used these platforms for yourself or for marketing your own blog or brand, you could have the skills to manage social profiles for clients.

 → To learn more, see Introduction to Social Media Strategy on Skillshare.

 10. Ad Management

 Even if you don’t have existing experience managing ads, this is a skill that can be learned, and there are plenty of courses available that will teach you.
-Not only is it a skill that you can learn, but you can earn a nice income (part-time or full-time) with this service.
+It is a skill you can learn, and you can earn a nice income (part-time or full-time) with this service.

 11. Consulting / Coaching

 This one is pretty broad and could cover a wide variety of possibilities.
-You could offer consulting or coaching services on just about any topic or in any industry.
+You could offer to consult or coaching services on almost any topic or industry.
 Of course, the obvious option is to use your existing skills, expertise, and experience and incorporate it into a consulting or coaching service.
 It could be related to marketing, personal finance, careers, fitness, relationships, or anything else.

-The amount that you’re able to charge will be influenced by many factors, but there is potential to earn a very good income or hourly rate as a consultant or coach.
+Many factors will influence the amount that you’re able to charge, but there is potential to earn a very good income or hourly rate as a consultant or coach.

 → To learn more, see The Complete Masterclass on Starting a Consulting Business on Skillshare.